0ssamaak0/SiriLLama/README.md

 ```

 4. On your Apple device, Download the shortcut from [here](https://www.icloud.com/shortcuts/4a1c41c6f4ec49908d0cd67cab7860b7)
+   Note that you must run the shortcut through Siri to "talk" to it, otherwise it will prompt you to type text.

 5. Run the shortcut through Siri or the shortcut UI, in first time you run the shortcut you will be asked to enter your [IP address](https://stackoverflow.com/a/15864222) and the port number showing in terminal
 ```bash